Manly to Dee Why

 Time 2 hours Level of Difficulty Moderate

-Manly to Freshwater
+Manly Beach to Queenscliff

 Queenscliff Beach and Ocean Pool

-From The Wormhole, retrace your steps to the pool and climb the stairs.
+From the Wormhole, retrace your steps to the pool and climb the stairs.

 Freshwater to Curl Curl